teegre/super-hangman-legend/README.md

 Already visible letters can also be played to get more points or to initiate **chain** mode.<br>

 If you guess a word flawlessly, you get bonus points.<br>
-If you get 3 or more victories in a row, you also get bonus points.
+If you get 3 or more flawless victories in a row, you also get bonus points.

 ## GAME SCREEN